Minimisation of Quasar-Convex Functions Using Random Zeroth-Order Oracles: Convergence Properties of Algorithm

 \end{theorem} The proof of Theorem~\ref{th:thqc} can be found in Appendix~\ref{apptheo}.
 From the upper bound in Theorem~\ref{th:thqc}, the first right-hand side term of \eqref{eq:th1} is due to the initialisation error and becomes arbitrarily small for $N\rightarrow\infty$.
 The second and third terms are due to the error caused by the difference between the true function and the smoothed function, and using the random oracle defined in \eqref{eq:eq23} instead of gradient of the function.
 These terms become arbitrarily small for $\mu\rightarrow0$.
 The next corollary gives a guideline on how to choose the number of iterations and the smoothing parameter $\mu$ for a given specific tolerance $\epsilon$. \begin{corollary} Adopt the hypothesis of Theorem~\ref{th:thqc}.
 For a given tolerance $\epsilon>0$, let $R=\|x_0-x^\ast\|$.
 If

 then,

 where $\hat{x}_N = \arg\min_{x \in \{x_0,\ldots,x_N\}}f(x).$

 \end{corollary} The proof of Corollary~\ref{coro1} can be found in Appendix~\ref{apptheo}.
 Corollary~\ref{coro1} implies that, in the quasar-convex setting, Algorithm~\ref{RM} reaches an $\epsilon$-optimal point in $\mathcal{O}(n\epsilon^{-1})$ iterations, matching the dimension and accuracy dependence known for Gaussian-smoothing ZO methods on convex objectives.
-The following lemma characterises the behaviour of $f_\mu$ defined in \eqref{eq:eq21}, when $f$ is a strongly quasar convex function. \begin{lemma} Let function $f:\mathbb{R}^n\rightarrow\mathbb{R}$ satisfy Assumption~\ref{def:lip_grad} and be a $\beta$-strongly-$\gamma$-quasar-convex function with respect to some minimiser $x^\ast\in\mathbb{R}^n$.
-Then $f_\mu$ defined in \eqref{eq:eq21} satisfies the inequality